 The characteristics of a person’s face are often the first aspect we notice when approaching someone.
 The face is our portal to interact with the outside world.
 In a glimpse, even a young child will subconsciously assess whether the person in front of them is male or female based on the facial structure.

-There are many differences between a feminine and a masculine face.
-Females tend to have shorter, flatter foreheads with a rounded hairline.
-The eyebrows are typically higher on the forehead while men have a square or rectangular hairline and a heavier brow.
-In the aesthetic female nose, the top of the nose is mildly concave leading to a slightly upturned tip.
-The aesthetic masculine nose has a straight dorsum with less concavity, less of an upturned tip and often has a broader or more lobular tip.
-The female chin is usually less prominent than the male chin, as is the Adam’s Apple.
+Women have shorter, flatter foreheads with a rounded hairline.
+The eyebrows are typically higher and more arched.
+Men have a square or rectangular hairline, a heavier brow, and lower, flatter eyebrows.
+The bridge of the female nose is straight to mildly concave, with a slightly upturned and smaller tip.
+A male nose is broader with a wider tip.
+The female chin is smaller and less prominent than the male chin, as is the Adam’s Apple.

 For more information about FFS surgery, FFS before and after pictures and FFS cost, please contact us.

 (IMPORTANT NOTE: You must be 18 years or older to view.)

 This involves a series of steps to shape the forehead to match female aesthetics.
 Through a hairline incision, the brow is approached.
 In most patients, excess bone over the brow (overlying the frontal sinus) is cut away, and then repositioned to a less prominent position.
 Additional burring of the brow and orbits is performed, creating a more open appearance of the eyes.
 The eyebrows are elevated to create a more feminine arch.
 In the appropriate patients, scalp advancement shortens the forehead and rounds out the hairline.
 Patients with an excessively recessed hairline or prior operations may not be ideal candidates, and will have to consider other options such as hair transplantation or the use of a hairpiece.